Zhicheng-wan/2D-Game/README.md

-a 2D platformer game in Unity using C#, featuring player movement, jumping, and attack mechanics, as well as enemy AI with patrol and attack logic.
+🎮 2D Platformer Game in Unity
+Developed a side-scrolling platformer using Unity (C#) with the following core features:

+- Player mechanics: Smooth movement, jumping, and attack animations

+- Enemy AI: Patrol behavior, attack logic, and basic state transitions

+- Integrated physics-based interactions and responsive controls for a polished gameplay experience